ccswbs/UoGd7-Training/HALT.md

 Lists are an important feature for organizing information on a web page.
 For a web page to be accessible, any content that is visually presented as a list must also be marked up as a list in the source code.

 In the Drupal text editor, content creators have the choice between ordered (numbered) and unordered (bullet) lists.
 When creating a list, either select a list button and begin typing the list items, or highlight existing text and then select the list button to turn it into a list.
 Press the `Enter` or `Return` key to go to the next list item, and press `Tab` to start a sub-list or nested list.
-BOB

 ![Drupal text editor example list](/images/Lists example 2.png)

 ##Tables

+Tables are useful for organizing information into a grid of cells.
+To make sure a table is accessible, it is important to keep it fairly simple.
+If your table is complex, with split or merged cells, consider splitting into multiple tables if possible.
+In order to assess complexity, imaging hearing the information over the phone.
+Can the information be understood without a visual aid?

+###Using Tables in Drupal

+1. Start by selecting the table button in the Drupal text editor.
+![Highlight of the table button in the Drupal text editor]
+2. The following dialog box will appear:
+![Table properties dialog box]
+###Table Headers and Captions